expectedparrot/edsl/docs/surveys.rst

 Applying survey rules
 ^^^^^^^^^^^^^^^^^^^^^
-Rules are applied to a Survey with the `add_rule` and `add_stop_rule` methods which take a logical expression and the relevant questions.
+Rules are applied to a survey with the `add_rule` and `add_stop_rule` methods, which take a logical expression and the relevant questions.
 For example, the following rule specifies that if the response to q1 is "no" then the next question is q3 (a skip rule):

 .. code-block:: python